Rythm17/Mashup-ML/README.md

 This audio compilation script creates audio mashups by downloading, trimming, and compiling audio from YouTube videos based on a keyword search.

 ## Features
--Keyword Search: Fetches YouTube videos related to a user-defined keyword.
+Keyword Search: Fetches YouTube videos related to a user-defined keyword.

--Audio Download: Extracts audio from videos.
+Audio Download: Extracts audio from videos.

--Trimming: Trims a user-specified duration from the start of each audio.
+Trimming: Trims a user-specified duration from the start of each audio.

--Compilation: Combines trimmed audio clips into a single MP3 file.
+Compilation: Combines trimmed audio clips into a single MP3 file.

--Custom Output: Allows naming the final output file.
+Custom Output: Allows naming the final output file.

 ## Requirements
 Install dependencies: